AdanAbdideq/LondonBikeRides/README.md

 ### Data Cleaning Process

-1. **Data Cleaning Script**: The data cleaning process is documented in the Jupyter Notebook [`data_cleaning.ipynb`](index.ipynb).
+1. **Data Cleaning Script**: The data cleaning process is documented in the Jupyter Notebook [`index.ipynb`](index.ipynb).
 This notebook contains the Python code used for cleaning and preprocessing the raw data.

 ## Tableau Visualizations